lark-parser/lark/docs/reference.md

             "world"
         "planet"

-3. Aliases - options in a rule can receive an alias.
+c.
+Aliases - options in a rule can receive an alias.
 It will be then used as the branch name for the option.

 Example: